Subject Information

 Year 11 pupils focus on the final NEA coursework element of the GCSE.
 This consists of 2 parts: A Food Investigation NEA, focusing on the working characteristics, chemical and functional properties of ingredients and a Food in Action NEA, where pupils plan, prepare and present 3 dishes to suit a given brief.
 The year will also include development of theoretical knowledge in preparation for the final written examination.

-GCSE Product Design: Product Design brings together the real world of product development.
+GCSE Design and Technology: This course brings together the real world of product development.
 Pupils will develop skills, knowledge and confidence in the application of technical theory and will develop an understanding of user needs and environmental impact.

 Year 11 pupils focus on the final NEA coursework element of the GCSE.
 This assesses their theoretical understanding and practical skills in the design and manufacture of product, fitted to one of 3 topics set by the examination board.
 The year will also include development of theoretical knowledge in preparation for the final written examination.

 Key Stage 5: A Level Product Design.
-Pupils learn about contemporary technologies, materials and processes, as well as established practices.
+Pupils advance their knowledge of technologies, materials and processes, as well as looking in greater depth at established practices.
 The course places great emphasis on understanding and applying iterative design processes.
 Pupils will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs, wants and values.